🧠Working With AI the Right Way | Communication Skills — Intent, Structure & One-Step Clarity — Chapter Seven

 “Give me the complete solution.”

-These requests lack operational clarity.
+These lack operational clarity.

 Intent-based communication reframes the task:

-“I need feedback on this section.”
+“Give feedback on this section.”

 “I need one step, not the whole process.”